Worldwide Guide to Women in Leadership

 1993-2005 Minister President Heide Simonis, Schleswig-Holstein (Germany)

 Minister of Finance 1988-93 and Assisting Minister-Präsidentin in 1993.
 The Vice-Premier was a woman 2000-05 and during some periods the cabinet had more female members than male.
 She was 3.
 Vice-President of the Bundesrat 2003-04 .
 In 2005 she formed a new coalition but a member of her own Social Democrats did not vote for her in Parliament.
-It also ment that she did not become the first female President of the Bundesrat and Deputy Head of State in November 2005, when the post belonged to the state, according to the rotating principle. (b.
+It also meant that she did not become the first female President of the Bundesrat and Deputy Head of State in November 2005, when the post belonged to the state, according to the rotating principle. (b.
 1944-).

 1993-94 Chief Minister Chandrika Bandaranaike Kumaratunga, Western Province (Sri Lanka)